 My business meets the mandatory electronic filing and payment threshold.
 What happens if I do not submit my return and payment electronically?

 If you are required to file returns, make payments or submit data to DOR in an electronic format and you do not do so, you will be subject to a penalty of up to $100 for each return, payment or data transfer submitted incorrectly to DOR.
-Please refer to TIR 04-12, Penalty for Failure to File, Report or Pay in the Prescribed Format, and TIR 04-30, Revised Electronic Filing Requirements, for more information.
+Please refer to TIR 04-12, Penalty for Failure to File, Report or Pay in the Prescribed Format, and TIR 16-9: Expansion and Restatement of Electronic Filing and Payment Requirements, for more information.

 What interest and penalty charges must I pay on unpaid liabilities?